Strychnos minor

-Strychnos minor, commonly known as snakewood, is a plant in the family Loganiaceae found in tropical areas from India through southeast Asia to New Guinea and Australia.
+Strychnos minor, commonly known as snakewood, is a species of plant in the family Loganiaceae found in tropical areas from India through southeast Asia to New Guinea and Australia.
 It was first described in 1818.

 Description

 Strychnos minor is a woody vine growing up to 12 m long and a stem diameter up to 7 cm.
 The leaves are simple and arranged in opposite pairs on the stems.
 They have three conspicuous veins arising from the base of the leaf and numerous lateral veins between them in a ladder-like arrangement.
 Small flowers about 5 mm long are produced in the and are followed by yellow globular fruit about 2.5 cm diameter, containing up to four flat pale brown seeds.

 Taxonomy

 The species was first described by German botanist August Wilhelm Dennstedt in 1818, and published in Schlüssel zum Hortus Indicus Malabaricus, oder dreifaches Register zu diesem Werke.

 Distribution and habitat

 This species is native to the following areas: